-The Mixed Day and Day Care Center – “Thea Lena” Nursery was inaugurated on Friday, February 15, 2019.
-“Thea Lena” is a pioneering facility for nursery age toddlers.
+The Mixed Day and Day Care Center – “Aunt Lena” Nursery was inaugurated on Friday, February 15, 2019.
+“Aunt Lena” is a pioneering facility for nursery age toddlers.
 It was specifically designed for the continuing needs for therapeutic and pre-school intervention of the Infants Center graduates and in order to span the important period from 2 to 4 years of age.

 The classes are staffed by special education teachers who promote cognitive development, strengthen the social-emotional skills and ensure the future integration in the pre-school environment through innovative experiential learning programs and play.
 In an interactive environment, the children assume the main role and develop their abilities and their potential.

 - Individualized and group education programs

 - Music-kinetic education program

 - Occupational therapy group program